 Master’s in Industrial Organizational Psychology Classes

 I/O psychology classes focus on the scientific study of human behavior.
-They look the way individuals and groups act in organizations and the work place.
-Then apply this knowledge to solve problems relating to morale, performance and training.
+They look at the way individuals and groups behave at work.
+Then they apply this knowledge to solve problems.
+Like morale issues.
+And training challenges.

 Take a look at a few sample classes below.

 This class looks at how leaders, co-workers, policies and culture come together.
 All this impacts workplace behavior, thinking and attitudes.
 Why does this matter?
 Because it offers insights into what motivates people to do their best.
 Or work well in teams.